zimeke/C-Language-Games/README.md

 This repository contains games developed in the C programming language.
 These projects were created to practice and improve my skills in C. The games are both controlled and displayed through the terminal.
-Each project is organized in its own folder, with all relevant files and documentation.